 That said- here is our list of questions.

 We will probably be making a new list soon.
 More about that in a few weeks.
+Or not.

 It’s just a springboard, a bit of brainstorming.
 It’s not a command, it’s not a recipe, it’s not the only way, it’s not even the best list of questions to ask.
 IT’s just a tool.
-Use it however it works best of you- cross things out, add things, or use it for a dart-board or bird cage liner.
+Use it however it works best for you- cross things out, add things, or use it for a dart-board or bird cage liner.
 Your family, your call.